A traditional Italian peasant bean soup with tons of vegetables.

 - 2 tablespoons butter (optional)

-- ½ pound ditalini or other small pasta, cooked al dente
+- 1/2 pound ditalini or other small pasta (such as elbow macaroni), cooked al dente

-- In a large stock pot, cover beans with about three quarts water.
+- In a large stock pot, cover the cannellini beans with about three quarts of water.
 Add the baking soda, bay leaves, and thyme.
 PRO TIP: Pasta fazool does not require any chicken broth.
 But if you would like to add some chicken flavor, feel free to add a quart of unsalted chicken broth in place of a quart of water.

-- Bring to a boil (careful -- it may foam).
+- Bring the bean liquid to a boil over medium-high heat (careful -- it may foam).
 Lower the heat to medium-low and simmer, covered, until the beans are fully softened, approximately 1 hour, maybe a little more.
 Stir occasionally.TIP: For the true bean nerd in search of soup extra credit, Serious Eats did a fascinating and highly-scientific look at when and why to salt dried beans.
 PRO TIP: A substitute for cannellini beans would be borlotti beans (cranberry beans).

-- Add the carrots, celery, onion, garlic, tomato paste, salt, and rosemary.
+- Add the carrots, celery, onion, garlic cloves, tomato paste, salt, and rosemary.
 Check the water level; you may need to add some more if there is not enough broth.
 Bring to a boil, then simmer, partially covered, until the vegetables are soft and the soup has come together, about 30 to 45 minutes minutes.
 Stir occasionally.
-Now is a nice time to separately cook your pasta, if adding.
+Now is a nice time to separately cook your ditalini pasta or elbow macaroni, if adding.
 TIP: If you are substituting canned beans instead of dried, add the beans, drained, to the soup pot once the vegetables, tomato paste, thyme, bay leaves, and rosemary have finished cooking in about 2 1/2 quarts of water, for about 30 minutes.